-Smoking is banned at early childhood education and care facilities and for 5 metres beyond their boundaries.
+Smoking or vaping is banned by law at early childhood education and care facilities and for 5 metres beyond their boundaries.

-The smoking ban applies at all times-during and after service hours, on weekends and during holidays.
-The smoking ban includes the use of all smoking products, including regular cigarettes and electronic cigarettes.
+The smoking or vaping ban applies at all times-during and after service hours, on weekends and during school holidays.
+The ban includes the use of all smoking products, including regular cigarettes and electronic cigarettes.
+CEDR also prohibits the use of vapes on service premises while children are in care.